 creative writing Workshops

 Work with an instructor and up to seven other writers to hone your pieces, workshopping your writing every time the group gets together.

 Additionally, once per semester we invite a member of the publishing industry (typically an editor, literary agent or publisher) to visit your workshop or outside scheduled event and share their experience and insight.
 For other special events and visiting speakers, click here to check out our Events page!

-Our Winter 2018-2019 semester starts the second week of January.
+Our Spring 2019 semester starts the first week of April.
 Find individual workshop schedules at the links below!
 And to visit our instructor bios, click here.